JustinSDK/dotSCAD/docs/lib-path_extrude.md

 - `path_pts` : A list of points represent the path.
 - `triangles` : `"RADIAL"` (default), `"HOLLOW"` or user-defined indexes.
 See example below.
 - `twist` : The number of degrees of through which the shape is extruded.
+- `scale` : Scales the 2D shape by this value over the length of the extrusion.
+Scale can be a scalar or a vector.

 ## Examples